TechWithHer/About_Me/README.md

 # Hi there, I'm Ayushi Singh 👋

 I'm the Founder and CEO of Strenure AI, a tech accelerator specializing in innovative solutions in the fashion, beauty, and salon industries.
-With a background in Human Psychology and Information Technology, I focus on integrating these fields to create impactful products.
+With a Human Psychology and Information Technology background, I focus on integrating these fields to create impactful products.

 ## 🚀 My Expertise
 - AI and Machine Learning